Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_httpclient.md

 >
 >**HttpClient**
 >
->Apizr makes use of HttpClient so keep in mind that you may override some of its features depending of what you're trying to do with it.
+>Apizr makes use of its own HttpClient with its own primary handler, so keep in mind that you may override some of its features depending of what you're trying to do with it.
 Use with caution.